Empowering a generation of change-makers

 UPSHIFT in action

-UPSHIFT started its journey in Kosovo in 2014 and is now in 22 different countries, but more importantly, it is impacting the lives of hundreds of thousands of young people.
+Originally developed in Kosovo in 2014, UPSHIFT was adapted to several contexts and is now in implementation in 38 countries but, more importantly, it is impacting the lives of millions of adolescents and young people.

 By design, UPSHIFT specifically seeks to engage disadvantaged communities, including girls, young people with disabilities, young refugees and ethnic minority communities.
 UPSHIFT can be focused on specific issues (e.g. climate change adaptations, water and sanitation solutions) or can be entirely youth-led, with young people selecting the issues that most affect them and their communities.